EGaraldi/corecon/docs/index.rst

 Function Docs
 """""""""""""
-The documentation for CoReCon public functions can be found at :ref:`Docs`.
+The documentation for CoReCon public functions can be found at :ref:`FunctionsDocs`.

 .. _AvailableCoinstraints: